ipfs/ipfs-docs/docs/concepts/measuring.md

 ### Parsec

-[Parsec](https://github.com/dennis-tra/nebula) is a tool for measuring [DHT lookup performance](#dht-lookup-performance), specifically focusing on the PUT and GET performance of Amino (the IPFS public DHT).
+[Parsec](https://github.com/dennis-tra/nebula) is a tool for measuring [DHT lookup performance](#dht-lookup-performance), specifically focusing on the PUT and GET performance of the IPFS public DHT.
 It can also be adapted to assess other [libp2p-kad-dht](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) networks.
-The configuration is divided into two parts: a scheduler and a server.
+The configuration is divided into a scheduler and a server.
 Learn more about Parsec at [probelab.io/tools/parsec/](https://probelab.io/tools/parsec/).

-#### Parsec server

-The server functions as a standard libp2p peer, participating in the public IPFS DHT and offering a streamlined HTTP API.
-This API enables the scheduler to execute publication and retrieval tasks.
-All servers record the timing data related to publication or retrieval latencies and send the results back to the scheduler.

-#### Parsec scheduler

-The scheduler circulates among all server nodes, directing one to publish provider records for a random data piece and requesting the others to search for the data.
-The publication or retrieval latency data provided by the servers is then stored in a database by the scheduler for future analysis.

 ### Tiros